How to write great blog posts – fast!

 2. Be sure to plan ahead

 Draft up a simple content schedule and your blogging life will instantly become a whole lot easier.
 Work out a frequency that you can commit to and start from there.
-(There’s no point in announcing your exciting new weekly blog to your community, if you can’t maintain that regularity).
+(There’s no point in announcing your exciting new weekly blog to your community, if you can’t maintain that frequency).
 Use a planner – whether printed or online – to plug in your planned blogs for the upcoming months.
 Schedule time in your diary to get your blogs ready ahead of time – remembering to factor in sourcing images, creating your blog header and social media images also.

 Top tip: If you tend to let your blog schedule slide, give yourself a fake deadline in advance of your diarised ‘go live’ date.
 Or check in with an accountability partner until you’re more in the swing of things.
 A sporadic blog is a big no, no if you want to reap the rewards!